metatooling/interdoc/docs/usage.rst

 You can edit this page to improve the documentation.
 Just click on the text you want to edit.
 Then find your pull request `on GitHub <https://github.com/metatooling/interdoc/pulls>`__.

+The code for adding this functionality to your docs is on `this page <https://raw.githubusercontent.com/metatooling/interdoc/master/docs/usage.rst>`__.
+Keep in mind this is at the proof-of-concept stage.

 .. raw:: html

     <script src="//cdn.jsdelivr.net/npm/medium-editor@latest/dist/js/medium-editor.min.js"></script>